-Notes receivable, net primarily consist of loans made by us to third-party airlines through our AFS program.
-The AFS notes receivable are secured by liens over the aircraft financed by such loans.
-The loans are carried at cost, net of principal paydowns and deferred fees.
-Fees generated on the loans are deferred and amortized over the life of the notes and included as offsets to notes receivable, net.
+Notes receivable, net consist of loans made by us to third-party airlines, including in connection with our AFS activities.
+We are paid a fee upon origination of some of these loans, and any fees generated on the loans are deferred and amortized over the life of the notes.
+We carry the loans at cost, net of principal paydowns and unamortized deferred fees if applicable.
 Interest income on performing notes is accrued and recognized at the contractual rate and included in other income.

-Our notes receivable credit exposure reflects the risk that the borrowers fail to meet their payment obligations.
+Our notes receivable credit exposure reflects the risk that borrowers fail to meet their payment obligations.
+We recorded an allowance for credit losses on outstanding notes receivable upon the adoption of ASC 326 and record an allowance for credit losses at the initial recognition of a note receivable based on our estimate of expected credit losses over the loan term.
 We record our notes receivable net of deferred fees and an allowance for credit losses.
-We recorded an allowance for credit losses on outstanding notes receivable upon the adoption of Accounting Standards Update (ASU) 2016-13 - Financial Instruments-Credit Losses, also referenced as Accounting Standards Codification (ASC) 326.
-We will record an allowance in the future at the initial recognition of a note receivable.
-Our methodology for calculating the allowance for credit losses is described in Note 5 and is based on our estimate of expected credit losses over the loan term.